bolanosv/AutomatedRadioEvaluationSuite/README.md

 * [MATLAB Instrument Control Toolbox](https://www.mathworks.com/products/instrument.html) for the VISA control functions
 * [Keysight Connection Expert](https://www.keysight.com/us/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html) for the VISA drivers
 * [NI VISA Driver](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html#548367)

+### Connections
+* Connect to the lab WiFi or a Virtual LAN enabled ethernet port.
+* Ensure your IP address matches the following settings to connect to instruments by LAN
+  * IPV4 address starts with 192.168.0.XXX (Where XXX is a number between
+  * Gateway is router IP 192.168.1.1
+  * Subnet Mask is 255.255.0.0
+  * DNS Server is 128.210.11.5 and alternate 128.210.11.57

 ## Usage
 ### PA Measurement Tutorial
 Coming Soon...